srose99/frameworks_and_languages_module/docs/future/WebProgramming.md

 6. Understand that data can be POST'ed by forms.
 This can be stored and returned with a GET requests
 7. Understand that server and client can share data in the form of cookies
 8. Understand that all IO in browsers is performed by asynchronous non blocking calls
 9. Understand that browsers have a range of build in api's e.g. offline storage
+10. Understand how to use developer tooling built into modern web browsers effectively
+    * Network requests, Console/REPL, builtin debugger
-10. Understand that rather than always working with raw web technologies, complex problems often require the structure of established frameworks (linking to Programming Frameworks)
+11. Understand that rather than raw web technologies are a foundation.
+Complex problems often require the structure of established frameworks (linking to Programming Frameworks)

-Template Projects include:
-* HTTP Server
-* HTTP Message Board
-* Network Chat
-    * WebSockets, Events
-* Network Paint
-    * WebSockets, JSON, Canvas
-* Poor man's Chromecast
-    * WebSockets, DOM,
+12. Understand the tools software engineers use to collaborate on code projects

 Learning and Teaching Strategies